dsward2/macSVG/README.md

 An Apple ID-signed application is available for download at http://macsvg.org/download/

-macSVG may be available on Apple's Mac App Store in the near future, if Apple approve the submission.

 **See the macSVG website for more information and documentation - http://macsvg.org/**

 # Examples: